iporter-16/micb475-project2/minutes.md

 **Aims:**

 1. Changes in microbiome composition (a/ß diversity) in smokers vs. nonsmokers, and by diet categories (see below).
-2. Changes in metabolic function between smokers and non-smokers, using Piecrust.
+2. Changes in metabolic function between smokers and non-smokers, using picrust.
 3. Within the smoking population, how how does **fibre intake** affect metabolic gut function?
 Split into four groups (nonsmoker high-fibre, nonsmoker low-fibre, smoker high-fibre, smoker low-fibre), generate plot showing which pathways are up/downregulated. *Control is low-fibre group?*
 4. Within the smoking population, how does **cholesterol intake** affect metabolic function?
 As above.

-- Use QIIME processing to generate feature tables and phylogenetic tree –> look at bacterial abundance and compare to piecrust metabolic data.
+- Use QIIME processing to generate feature tables and phylogenetic tree –> look at bacterial abundance and compare to picrust metabolic data.
 Eg. Get subset of upregulated pathways, the bacteria associated with these pathways, and whether any of those bacteria are upregulated.
 - Within the smoker category, create dietary pattern categories.
 Which pattern results in the least dysbiosis?
 - Investigate the change in short-chain fatty acid metabolism and the link to firmicute population changes.
 - Link above to the gut-brain axis, is there a connection to neurotransmitters?
 - Investigate the impact of geographic location on smoking/nonsmoking metabolic statuses

-*Note: piecrust is making huge assumptions as it does not directly correlate bacteria to function*
+*Note: picrust is making huge assumptions as it does not directly correlate bacteria to function*

 **Action items**

-- Chris will send PIECRUST information –> download software, learn how to run
+- Chris will send picrust information –> download software, learn how to run
 - Decide who is doing what for the proposal.